NotHomeYet/drone-site-cloudformation/README.md

 4. On the **Specify stack details** page, enter values for the following fields:

-   - **SubDomain:** The subdomain for your registered domain name.
-Viewers use the subdomain to access your website, for example: www.example.com.
-We recommend using the default value of **www** as the subdomain.
    - **DomainName:** Your registered domain name, such as example.com.
 This domain must be pointed to a Route 53 hosted zone.
    - **HostedZoneId** The Route 53 Hosted Zone Id containing the domain being used.
    - **CreateApex:** Optionally create an Alias to the domain apex (example.com) in your CloudFront configuration.
 Default is [no]